ilias777/vue3GAS/README.md

 - Go to [docs.google.com](https://docs.google.com/) and create a Google Sheets document
 - Inside the Sheets document press in the menu bar, under extensions, _Apps Script_
-- A new tab appears with the Apps Script code. **Copy the URL address**.
+- A new tab appears with the Apps Script code. **Copy the scriptID**.

 #### Connect the Google Sheets script to your project